Kavlin-Kaur/Kavlin-Kaur/README.md

 ---

 ## 💖 Beyond the Code

-🌷 Writing poetry that mirrors logic
+🌷 Poetry that mirrors logic
-🎧 Coding to lofi beats with coffee
+🎧 Coding to lofi beats, fueled by coffee
-💭 Sketching interfaces that think like humans
+💭 Designing interfaces that *think* like humans
 🚀 Mentoring & collaborating to make tech more humane

 > “I don’t just write code.
 I craft experiences that *breathe.*”

 ---

-## 🌐 Let’s Connect
+## 🌐 Connect With Me

 <p align="center">
   <a href="https://www.linkedin.com/in/kavlin-kaur">